Looking for the best luxury boutique hotels in Ontario for a romantic getaway?

 Enjoy a flute of sparkling wine or a glass of sherry as you settle into your plush seat or comfy sofa.
 Indulge in dainty sandwiches featuring the likes of Gougere Chicken Terrine and Guacamole, or choose from such delicacies as goat cheese and caramelized shallot tart.
 Finally, give into a seductive selection of pastries and sweets, each exquisitely hand-crafted in the kitchen.

-Located just a short road trip away from Toronto, Relais & Chateaux Langdon Hall is Ontario’s poshest petite palace.
+Located just a short road trip away from Toronto in Waterloo region, Relais & Chateaux Langdon Hall is Ontario’s poshest petite palace.
 In recent years the property has garnered a long list of swoon-worthy accolades, placing her in the choir with Canada’s creme de la creme.
 No doubt about it, she’s Ontario’s best kept secret!

 Langdon Hall still exudes the air of an old Ontario estate, but few people are aware of the international connections in the property’s hundred-year history.
 Built in Canada by the son of an English man who inherited American wealth, the grand home was intended as a summertime contrast to life in New York, London and a chateau in the Loire Valley.
 Now owned by William Bennett and Mary Beaton, their Country House Hotel is now known across the globe for serving up fine fancies to discerning globetrotters.